 Why Fraud Prevention is Key to the Auto Market

-Updated May 1, 2026
+Updated June 1, 2026

-Auto fraud is surging, and the shift from paper to digital documents is raising the stakes for everyone involved.
-The rapid migration from paper to digital documents for automotive transactions brings speed and convenience, but it also opens new attack surfaces.
+Auto fraud is surging, and the shift from paper to digital is raising the stakes for everyone involved.
+The rapid migration to electronic documents for automotive transactions brings speed and convenience, but it also opens new attack surfaces.
 Simple e-signatures alone don't cut it.
-Regulatory requirements have historically blocked the use of e-sign throughout the vehicle transfer process.
-In most cases, regulators have required either a wet-ink signature or a higher level of identity proofing, specifically IAL2, to execute documents electronically, such as odometer disclosures, title documents, and others.

 The fraud risks

-- Odometer fraud: altering mileage readings to inflate a vehicle's resale value
+• Odometer fraud: Altering mileage readings to inflate a vehicle's resale value

-- Title fraud: forging or altering a vehicle's title or registration to conceal accident history or salvage status
+• Title fraud: Forging or altering a vehicle's title or registration to conceal accident history or salvage status

-- Forged signatures: executing documents on behalf of someone who never authorized the transaction
+• Forged signatures: Executing documents on behalf of someone who never authorized the transaction

-- Misrepresentation: hiding prior damage, rental use, or lemon law history from buyers
+• Misrepresentation: Hiding prior damage, rental use, or lemon law history from buyers

-In 2024, the National Highway Traffic Safety Administration (NHTSA) and the American Association of Motor Vehicle Administrators (AAMVA) separately issued clarification and guidance regarding IAL2 and electronic document execution.
 The key takeaway: while states continue to roll out electronic registration and title (ERT) systems, IAL2 is not required when a physical document is uploaded to a digital platform.
 A physical document that is uploaded can be signed using regular e-sign.

 The benefits of fraud prevention

-This clarification adds convenience, but skipping IAL2 verification or identity proofing altogether raises fraud risk significantly.
+Convenience is welcome, but skipping IAL2 verification or identity proofing altogether raises fraud risk significantly.
 For states and businesses alike, onboarding an identity proofing solution carries meaningful benefits, with fraud protection being chief among them:

 Reduced fraud